-- 20. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis, including Emergency Orders 20-70 and 20-71. - 21.
-This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
-Municipalities have the authority to enforce this Order within their jurisdiction. - 22.
-Prior Emergency Orders remain in force an effect unless modified or superseded. - 23.
-The County or municipalities within its jurisdiction will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County or Municipal ordinance as appropriate. - 24.
+DeSantis, including Emergency Orders 20-70 and 20-71.

+- 22. This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County - 23.
+Prior Emergency Orders remain in force an effect unless modified or superseded. - 24.
+The County will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County ordinance.
 Notwithstanding this, any violation of these emergency measure(s) shall be a violation of §252.50, Florida Statutes and may be punishable as provided therein.

-Dated this 27rd day of March, 2020 at 6 pm
+Dated this 23rd day of March, 2020 at 3:55 p.m